-My baby is 13-months-old and still does not sleep through the night.
+My baby is 13-months-old and I will not sleep train him, or let him cry-it-out.
+He doesn’t fall asleep by himself, and rarely does he even sleep by himself.
+Also, he does not sleep through the night.
 Some nights he wakes up only once or twice, other nights he wakes up about 50 bazillion times.

 But who isn’t tired?
 I don’t think I’ve ever talked to another parent, or another working adult for that matter, who could truthfully say, “Yes, I am well rested.”